Similarity-preserving Image-image Domain Adaptation for Person Re-identification

+SPGAN mainly consists of SiaNet and CycleGAN, as shown in Fig. \ref{fig:SPGAN}.
+During the training, CyleGAN aims to learn mapping functions between source and target domains, and SiaNet learns a latent space that constrains the learning of mapping functions.

-CycleGAN learns mappings between two domains.
-It introduces two generator-discriminator pairs, $\{G, D_{\mathcal{T}}\}$ and $\{F, D_{\mathcal{S}}\}$, which map a sample from source (target) domain to target (source) domain and produce a sample that is indistinguishable from those in the target (source) domain, respectively.
-For generator $G$ and its associated discriminator $D_{\mathcal{T}}$, the adversarial loss is
+\textbf{CycleGAN} introduces two generator-discriminator pairs, $\{G, D_{\mathcal{T}}\}$ and $\{F, D_{\mathcal{S}}\}$, which map a sample from source (target) domain to target (source) domain and produce a sample that is indistinguishable from those in the target (source) domain, respectively.
+The overall objective of CycleGAN can be written as, \begin{small}